CodeYourFuture/curriculum/content/js1/blocks/packages/index.md

 [objectives]
     1='Define dependency'
-    2='Identify some benefits of using a third-party party software library when programming'
+    2='Identify some benefits of using a third-party party software library when programming' 3='Describe why need to use npm when we are building JavaScript applications'
 +++

 When writing software, we need to continually make use of {{<tooltip title="packages">}}A **package** is some code which is grouped together to provide some functionality.{{</tooltip>}} written by other developers.